anirbantalukdar/ts-collection/README.md

 # API documentation

-For API documentation please refer to Javadoc API documentation 1.8 due to.
-There is some tweak for map interface becuase of method override limitation in typescript. for index based operation I have appended 'At" like set, setAt to differentiate these as seperate methods.
+For API documentation please refer to Javadoc API documentation 1.8.
+There is some tweak for map interface becuase of method override limitation in typescript.
+For index based operation I have appended 'At" like set, setAt to differentiate these as seperate methods.

 # examples.